fluffy-willa-42-team/cube3d/doc/ray_casting.md

 	P_prime_x += 1;
 ```

-We now know the value of $P'_x$.
+We now know the value of $P_x'$.
 We only need $\Delta x$, for that we can simply use the formula in the definitions.

 ```c
 float delta_x = abs(player_x - P_prime_x);